 The women’s lightweight squad had limited opportunities to race at lightweight in preparation for the FISA Championships, although Nottinghamshire International and the National Championships did include some events for them.
 At NIR this was limited to single sculls.
-On each occasion two un-named ARA squad scullers came first and second (although they apparently swapped positions on the second day), four and then three seconds apart, with Angela Lund from Durham ARC in third place in what were the first 2,000m multi-lane races for women in the UK.
+The entries list show five scullers entered as ARA: Lin Clark, Carol-Ann Wood, Nerys Jones, Teresa Stretch and Beverley Jones.
+On each occasion two of them (but the Almanack does not specify which) came first and second (although they apparently swapped positions on the second day), four and then three seconds apart, with Angela Lund from Durham ARC in third place in what were the first 2,000m multi-lane races for women in the UK.

 Nat Champs offered lightweight single sculls and coxless fours over 2,000m.
-Carol Ann Wood won the singles by eight seconds from Angela Lund.
-Stern four of the lightweight eight won the coxless fours by seven seconds from the Cambridge University crew which was selected as the GB coxless four.
+Carol-Ann Wood won the singles by eight seconds from Angela Lund.
+Stern four of the final lightweight eight won the coxless fours by seven seconds from the Cambridge University crew which was selected as the GB coxless four.
 The first Oxford-Cambridge lightweight women’s boat race had taken place in 1984 too.

-With no lightweight category available, the lightweight double raced in openweight, and finished second behind two of the quad which had raced at Lucerne in an unsuccessful attempt to gain Olympic selection.
+With no lightweight category available, the lightweight double raced in openweight (which, rather bizarrely, was over 1,500m that year), and finished second behind two of the quad which had raced at Lucerne in an unsuccessful attempt to gain Olympic selection.